 For over a year and a half, she initiated or joined in discussions.
-She was among the forum’s most active members, but shortly after learning of her suicide, Abraham-Hicks moderators reduced her status to “guest,” as if she’d never registered as a member.
+She was among the forum’s most active members, but shortly after learning of her suicide, Forum moderators reduced her status.
+Now, she was a “guest,” as if she’d never registered as a member.

-What his did was erase her from name searches, obliterate her “lovely” icon (taken from one of her own paintings) and erase both the date of her joining the forum and the number of her posts.
+This erased her from name searches, obliterated her “lovely” icon (taken from one of her own paintings) and deleted both the date of her joining the forum and the number of her posts.

-Okay, so, you can understand why a deceased person may no longer be considered active, privacy concerns and all that, but other actions suggested a more sinister motive.
+Okay, a deceased person may no longer be “active,” privacy concerns and all that, but other actions suggested a more sinister motive.

-A post alerting forum members, many of whom knew and had interacted frequently with her, of her death was deleted by a moderator almost immediately.
+A moderator deleted a post alerting forum members, many of whom knew and interacted with her, of her death, almost immediately.

-A forum member was told by “Super Moderator” Jody that any discussion involving Ari’s death would be “inappropriate,” even a simple notification.
+“Super Moderator” Jody told one member that any discussion involving Ari’s death would be “inappropriate,” even a simple notification.

 After months and thousands of words on the forum, Ari was left dangling like a ghost on the threads.
 What might have been a teaching moment was sacrificed to protect the teachings of Abraham-Hicks from skepticism.

 Two years later, these same teachings failed Jerry Hicks as he aged and died from leukemia, another death Abraham-Hicks, led by Esther, scrambled to cover up.